 PCG, Inc. S.A. was formed in 2013 to focus on growth markets in emerging economies and to deliver superior financial results that concurrently positively impact the local business, labor, and agricultural environments.

-Based upon extensive research, PCG has determined that world demand for high quality pineapples has been increasing and will continue to increase for the foreseeable future.
+Based upon extensive research, PCG has determined that world demand for high-quality pineapples has been increasing and will continue to increase for the foreseeable future.

-We also believe that Panama presents some unique geographic, environmental, and agricultural characteristics that facilitate the production of the highest quality pineapples.
+Panama presents some unique geographic, environmental, and agricultural characteristics that facilitate the production of the highest quality pineapples.

 Using Panama as our founding platform, PCG will generate this superior performance while helping to grow the Panamanian economy and establishing new benchmarks for agricultural and management operations within the country.